madphysicist/scikit-guess/doc/appendices/reei/translation.rst

                -\left( f_k - f_1 \right) + A \; S_k + B \; T_k
            \right)^2

-Notice that if we had chosen a different lower limit for the integration than :math:`x_1`, it would have changed not only the value of :math:`f_1`, but also the numerical values of :math:`S_k` and :math:`T_k`, in a way that would cancel out the differences without changing the final result.
+Notice that had we chosen a lower limit of integration different from :math:`x_1`, it would have changed not only the value of :math:`f_1`, but also the numerical values of :math:`S_k` and :math:`T_k`, in a way that would cancel out the differences without changing the final result.